 I’m sitting in a harness strapped to a zip wire with my feet resting on a vertical trap door.
 Way down below, I can see the Celebrity Infinity (our cruise ship) docked at Icy Strait Point.
-One of the staff is putting a pair of goggles on me – “This’ll help you keep your eyes open against the wind” he says.
+One of the staff is putting a pair of goggles on me; “This’ll help you keep your eyes open against the wind” he says.
 I smile and thank him, but internally thinking that I will be keeping my eyes tight shut.
 I’m about to descend on the World’s Largest Zip Rider and it’s too late to back out now!

-Icy Strait Point is one of the stopping points in our Alaskan cruise and home to the World’s Largest Zip Rider.
+Icy Strait Point is one of the stopping points on our Alaskan cruise and home to the World’s Largest Zip Rider.
 Icy Strait Point is located just outside the small village of Hoonah, on the pan handle of Alaska.
-It was specifically developed as a tourist destination, by the Huna Totem Corporation, which is owned by more than 1400 shareholders who have ties are to the village of Hoonah.
+It was specifically developed as a tourist destination, by the Huna Totem Corporation, which is owned by more than 1400 shareholders who have ties to the village of Hoonah.
 It’s home to a museum, shops, restaurants and a number of excursions (whale watching, fishing, kayaking, bear watching etc.).

 Our adventure starts at the Icy Strait Point visitor centre.
-You are not allowed to take bags on the ZipRider and anything that doesn’t fit into your pockets have to be checked-in.
+You are not allowed to take bags on the ZipRider and anything that doesn’t fit into your pockets has to be checked-in.
 You also have to sign a disclaimer, essentially signing away your right to sue if things go wrong.

-Next, we are on bus for our ride to the top.
+Next, we are on a bus for our ride to the top.
 Our guide is a local, who greets us in local Tinglit language.
 During the 45 minute ride up, he tells us about local customs, culture and wildlife.

 We pass through the village of Hoonah, which is a fairly small settlement.
 Fishing is the main industry here, followed by tourism.
 Lot of people work for the armed forces.

 There is also an airport, for small twin engine planes from Juneau.